-2. DON’T ignore shares
+Don’t ignore shares

-Cash ISAs remain the most popular but it’s important to consider the stock market for long term savings.
+Cash ISAs remain the most popular, but it’s important to consider the stock market for long-term savings.

-It is easy to convince yourself that your money would be safer in a simple cash account, but shares have been demonstrated to deliver much better returns over the long-term, where the value of cash will be eroded by inflation over time.
+It is easy to convince yourself that your money would be safer in a simple cash account, but shares have been shown to deliver much better returns over the long-term, where the value of cash will be eroded by inflation over time.

-3. DO review your ISA
+Do review your ISA

-Interest rates on cash accounts often drop after a certain period of time and so you should switch to a better paying account.
+It is important to review your ISAs.
+Interest rates on cash accounts often drop after a certain period of time, which might convince you to switch to a better-paying account.

 Check your asset allocation and if necessary rebalance to reflect your current attitude to risk.

-4. DON’T put all your eggs in one basket
+Don’t put all your eggs in one basket

-Diversification is the cornerstone of any good stocks and shares ISA portfolio to protect it from any market shocks.
+Diversification is the cornerstone of any good stocks and shares ISA portfolio, to protect it from any market shocks.

 A common mistake is having too much of your portfolio exposed to one asset class or sector.
 To make sure a portfolio is spread across asset classes, it could contain a blend of equities, bonds, cash, property and other asset classes such as commodities and gold, to benefit from their different investment cycles.

-5. DON’T leave it to the last minute
+Don’t leave it to the last minute

 ISAs are flexible and allow you to switch money from cash to stocks and shares – as well as the other way around – so you can always take your time and choose funds in your own time, at a later date.